A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Ft.
 Lauderdale, FL, Biloxi Art Gallery, Biloxi, MS, Palo Alto,

-for the musical group called Waters Edge.
-Born in Brookhaven,
+music for the musical group called Waters Edge.
+Born in

-where he won the Bellman award for painting and received
+College, where he won the Bellman award for painting and

-both his bachelor's and master's degrees.
-Waters, who now
+received both his bachelor's and master's degrees.
+Waters,

-lives in Clinton, Mississippi, with his wife Vicki and their
+who now lives in Clinton, Mississippi, with his wife Vicki

-daughter Crimson, He has taught part-time at both MC and
+and their daughter Crimson, He has taught part-time at

-Millsaps College.
-Waters initially gained attention in the
+both MC and Millsaps College.
+Waters initially gained

-1980's by painting famous Jackson landmarks.
-An impressionist
+attention in the 1980's by painting famous Jackson landmarks.

-things outside on location, occasionally with other Clinton
+people, places and things outside on location, occasionally

-and Jackson artists.
-Waters's works have been exhibited
+with other Clinton and Jackson artists.
+Waters's works

-87, and Mississippi Magazine.
-He is a past vice president
+Magazine.
+He is a past vice president and signature member

 His books Another Coat of Paint: An Artist's